BERKELEY SCHOOL OF BUSINESS, ARTS & SCIENCES

 To provide internationally aligned A Level Chemistry education that develops scientific knowledge, analytical thinking, laboratory competency, and research-based learning for future academic and professional success.
 The programme aims to prepare learners for university progression in medicine, pharmacy, engineering, biomedical sciences, environmental science, and other STEM-related disciplines through high-quality academic instruction, practical applications, and globally recognized educational standards.

 Students seeking admission to the A Level Chemistry programme should have successfully completed IGCSE, O Level, GCSE, or an equivalent secondary education qualification with a foundational understanding of Chemistry, Mathematics, and related science subjects.
-Cambridge International AS & A Level Chemistry is suitable for learners aiming to pursue higher education in Medicine, Pharmacy, Engineering, Biotechnology, Biomedical Sciences, Environmental Science, and other STEM-related disciplines at internationally recognized universities.
+International AS & A Level Chemistry is suitable for learners aiming to pursue higher education in Medicine, Pharmacy, Engineering, Biotechnology, Biomedical Sciences, Environmental Science, and other STEM-related disciplines at internationally recognized universities.

 Physical Chemistry explores the principles and theories governing chemical reactions, molecular interactions, energy transformations, and equilibrium systems.
 This module connects chemistry with physics to develop analytical and quantitative problem-solving skills essential for advanced chemical studies and laboratory applications.